freakH2O/InstaGrow/readme.md

 <h1>Problems</h1>
-1. This script might end up following a lot of accounts  Now You can deal with this issue by running my other script  named InstaUnfollow Simultaneously with this one which will mass unfollow
+1. This script might end up following a lot of accounts  Now You can deal with this issue by running my other script  named InstaUnfollow Simultaneously with this one which will mass unfollow (https://github.com/freakH2O/InstaUnfollow) But make sure both scripts are in different folders to ensure there are no errors

 2. Can it be bannable??
 It has  been specially designed to produce dynamic delays and make automation more humane i have used it for 24 hours straight and it gave me no errors or warnings about botting.